Thanmathra: Soundtrack

 The music of this movie is composed by Mohan Sithara and the lyrics by Bharathiyar (Kaatru Veliyidai) and Kaithapram.
 Song mixing was done by Renjith Viswanathan.

+Reception

+A critic from Sify wrote, "Thanmatra is an intelligent, insightful and unconventional film.
+It is a touching, thought-provoking drama for sophisticated audiences".
+A critic from webindia123 wrote, "It is a beautifully made film sure to touch the hearts of the people who see it".

 Box office

-The film was commercial success at the boxoffice.
+The film was commercial success at the box office.